Last Updated on November 30, 2023

 - Transferring/Mobility – moving oneself from seated to standing, getting in and out of bed, and the ability to walk independently from one location to another

-Any amount of you receive while living will again offset the death benefit.
+Any amount you receive while living will again offset the death benefit.
 This type of rider is available to both Type 1 Diabetics, and Type 2 Diabetics.
 Many companies offer this rider at no cost, to the Diabetes community.

-Critical Illness Rider – The Critical Illness rider allow the owner of the life insurance policy to receive part of the death benefit if diagnosed with a critical illness.
+The Critical Illness rider allows the owner of the life insurance policy to receive part of the death benefit if diagnosed with a critical illness.
 You simply have your Doctor provide written evidence of your condition, along with a claim form.

 There are several different qualifying events, that allows a person to accelerate the death benefit.
 We are showing the health qualifications for various life insurance providers.

 - Heart attack (myocardial infarction): The death of a portion of the heart muscle resulting from inadequate blood supply.
 Heart attack does not include angina or the chance finding of electrocardiographic (ECG) changes indicative of a previous Heart Attack.
 The diagnosis of heart attack must be based on the presence of all of the following: